Asymptotic representations and q-oscillator solutions of the graded Yang-Baxter equation related to Baxter Q-operators: L-operators from FRT realization of the quantum affine superalgebra

 where $\nu(x)=(\nu_{1}(x),\nu_{2}(x), \dots, \nu_{M+N}(x))$, $\overline{\nu}(x)=(\overline{\nu}_{1}(x),\overline{\nu}_{2}(x), \dots, \overline{\nu}_{M+N}(x))$ are tuples of formal power series in $x^{-1}$ and $x$ respectively.
 For the evaluation representation based on \eqref{hwvglmn2}-\eqref{rll-ev2}, \eqref{weightl} becomes

-For the finite dimensional representations, there exist monic polynomials in $x$, called Drinfeld polynomials\footnote{Here we define these so that these become monic polynomials of the spectral parameter from ${\mathcal B}_{+}$.
+For the finite dimensional representations, there exist monic polynomials in $x$, called Drinfeld polynomials \footnote{Here we define these so that these become monic polynomials of the spectral parameter from ${\mathcal B}_{+}$.
 We can also define them so that they are monic polynomials of the spectral parameter from ${\mathcal B}_{-}$.
-In this case, $q$ in \eqref{Drinfeldp} will be replaced by $q^{-1}$.} $P_{i}(x)$, such that
+In this case, $q$ in \eqref{Drinfeldp} will be replaced by $q^{-1}$.
+In addition, the definition for \eqref{defDrinfeld} for $p(i)=1$ will have to be modified for the case where the Kac-Dynkin label take continuous number (typical representation). } $P_{i}(x)$, such that

 For the evaluation modules whose highest weights are given by \eqref{weightl20} and \eqref{weightl2}, the Drinfeld polynomials have the form (if $\lambda_{i}-(-1)^{p(i)+p(i+1)} \lambda_{i+1} \in {\mathbb Z}_{\ge 0} $)